shakfu/py-js/README.md

 - [x] Table
 - [x] Patcher

-To give an example of this power, the following example show's how `numpy` and `scipy.signal` can be used to read and write to and from a live Max `buffer~` object using the `api`module.
+To give an sense of this power, the following example demonstrates how `numpy` and `scipy.signal` can be used to read and write to and from a live Max `buffer~` object using the `api`module.

 ```python
 import api